 As the Founder and Managing Director of Acceleration Partners, Robert and his team work with companies like Target, Adidas, Warby Parker, and Reebok to create and manage powerful affiliate programs that promote their brands and profitably acquire new customers.

 “Marketing partners should do well when the company does well,” Robert said.
 “If done correctly, performance marketing is a win-win model that people could get excited about.”

 But he had a challenge.
 Despite its win-win nature, performance marketing has a mixed reputation.

-The performance marketing world was a hotbed for get rich quick schemes, and Robert knew that there was a bigger opportunity in this model than people realized, if he could just get the message out.
+The performance marketing world used to be a hotbed for get-rich-quick schemes, and Robert knew that there was a bigger opportunity in this model than people realized, if he could just get the message out.

 He decided to write a book to set the record straight on his industry